 "The yearly themes I’ve used have helped transform my life.
 They’ve helped me to focus, to grow and accept myself, and have even helped heal me physically, emotionally, mentally, and even creatively.”

-After you listen, join our community by commenting on the podcast below and let me know: Have you tried yearly themes before?
+After you listen, join our podcast community on Facebook or comment below and let me know: Have you tried yearly themes before?
 Will you try a yearly theme for 2020?

 As with many of my podcast episodes, I have a FREE resource to help you - just enter your info below to get a FREE worksheet to help you define your yearly theme.